 Pastor: Rev. Mandy Achterberg

-Blood Pressure Checks - First Sunday of the Month (Note: BP checks are suspended until our faith community can once again meet in person)
+Blood Pressure Checks - First Sunday of the Month (Note: BP checks are suspended until further notice)

 What are services like?

 Council made the decision to require proof of vaccination for in-person worship beginning January 9, 2022.
 If you are not fully vaccinated with required proof, you are invited to join worship via Zoom.